 6. Scatter some cables

 In case you have too many thick cables and there is less space between the motherboard tray and the side panel, then instead of tying them together, spread some of them to easily put the panel back to the case.
 Keep the 24 pin ATX power cable separate from the other cables because that is the only cable that will probably cause some trouble.
 Other cables like SATA power cables have several connectors at different places on the cable itself.
 Make sure you use the connectors according to the length required to reach the hard drive or SSD.
 Separate these from other cables.
-CPU power cable will have a completely different way for reaching the motherboard.
+The CPU power cable will have a completely different way for reaching the motherboard.
 So, it won’t pose a problem in putting the side panel back.

-Additional tip: – Some motherboards will pose difficulty in wiring if you install graphics card first.
+Additional tip: – Some motherboards will pose difficulty in the wiring if you install graphics card first.
 Front panel headers are one of those ports which may be present near to the PCI-Ex 16 slot and this is common in Micro-ATX motherboards and Mini-ITX motherboards.
 So make sure, that you connect the wires first before installing your graphics card.